itefixnet/download/README.md

 # Free Software Downloads from itefix.net

-- All binaries are signed by our code signing certificate and checked by VirusTotal
+- All binaries are signed by our code signing certificate as of 2025-09-05 and checked by VirusTotal
 - Visit https://itefix.net for more information

 ## copssh client